"

 Key Takeaways

-Basically: Method of sections is an analysis technique to find the forces in some members of a truss.
-It separates the truss into two sections then uses the rigid body equilibrium equations.
+Basically, the Method of Sections is an analysis technique to find the forces in some members of a truss.
+It separates the truss into two sections and then uses the rigid body equilibrium equations.

 Application: To calculate the loads on bridges and roofs, especially if you need to know only one or two of the members.